jrandj/aws-security-specialty/README.md

 1. Choose appropriate AWS and/or third-party edge services such as WAF, CloudFront and Route 53 to protect against DDoS or filter application-level attacks.

     * The attack surface can be minimised by restricting the number of entry points.
-A bastion host should be used with specific white listed IP addresses for onward connections to web servers, database servers etc.
+A bastion host should be used with specific whitelisted IP addresses for onward connections to web servers, database servers etc.

     * The infrastructure can be setup to scale as needed.